[Updated 15 September 2020]

 Credit: Benjamin Hollis on Flickr

-So don’t be too sad that monsoon season is coming, you can still get your share of island getaways with these great destinations.
-Pack your lounge clothes, swimwear, shades and sunhats now cause it’s finally beach time yasss!
+So don’t be too sad that the year-end monsoon is coming, you can still get your share of beautiful island getaways in Malaysia during the monsoon season.
+Pack your lounge clothes, swimwear, shades and sunhats now because your beach time is here!